dashevo/adr/engineering/adr-0003-vote-extensions-without-DIP7.md

 ### Cons

 * Tenderdash's vote extension functionality become vulnerable for "multi round signature shares" attack.
 ABCI app developers should always keep this in mind and implement own protection mechanisms for each case on ABCI app side.
+Providing unsafe API sounds like against Tendermint philosophy.
 * With withdrawal pooling mechanism, asset unlock transaction could be pretty big and will be interchanged between tenderdash validators via p2p according to the current implementation.
 This can be optimized but additional changes in Tenderdash is required.
 * Tenderdash should know what it's signing with vote extension and use special Core RPC method.
-This logic can be moved to Core, then core should detect what it's signing in `Sign` method.
+This logic can be moved to Core, then
+  Core should detect what it's signing in `Sign` method.
 * Bigger amount of work comparing with [ADR0002](./adr-0002-height-and-round-in-unlock-tx-payload.md)